What are Thyroid Nodules?

 Thyroid nodules are very common and usually are asymptomatic.
 Thyroid nodules are abnormal growths in the thyroid gland that may be felt as a lump in the throat.

-Because the majority of these nodules are benign (more than 95%) the evaluation and treatment of thyroid nodules is usually conservative.
+Because the majority of these nodules are benign (more than 95%) the evaluation and treatment of thyroid nodules at our center is usually conservative.

 Thyroid Nodule In Depth

 It may be difficult to distinguish cancerous growths from the many benign lumps in the thyroid gland.
-A number of risk factors are used to evaluate the possibility of malignancy in a thyroid nodule.
+Best ent specialist in NJ & NYC is used to evaluate the possibility of malignancy in a thyroid nodule.
 In patients with a diffusely enlarged thyroid (called a goiter), multiple small nodules are usually benign.
 In patients with a single solitary nodule, more rigorous evaluation is warranted.

 What risk factors are concerning in Thyroid Nodule evaluation?